Dread Nation

 Dread Nation (Dread Nation, Book 1) by Justina Ireland

-A zombie apocalypse set during the civil war?
-I’m in!
+A zombie apocalypse set during the Civil War?
+Sign me up!

-And then it doesn’t take long to realize that the only reason it’s set during the civil war is just so the author can write about racism and a protagonist overcoming discrimination.
+Unfortunately, it doesn’t take long to realize that the historical setting exists primarily so the author can focus on racism and a protagonist overcoming discrimination.